parkerspeares/Module--8--TypeScript/README.md

 # 08 TypeScript and OOP: Vehicle Builder

 ## Introduction
-This project demonstrates the fundamentals of Typescript
+This project demonstrates the fundamentals of Typescript & OOP

 View the code on GitHub:
 https://github.com/parkerspeares/Module--8--TypeScript